na-na-hi/renget/archive/BulkGuide.md

 Cacturne didn't listen, and furthermore, he gave orders to Lombre not to shoot Sonora.
 He hesitantly complied, although he warned Makuhita and Asana that he wouldn't forget what they did – he stated he'd murder them both the next time they seen him, angered by what he saw as them psychologically manipulating someone that was so close to him, he saw them as a brother.

+Lombre possesses two sides to his demeanour.
+Around most people, he's adverse to causing needless violent and at times is even apologetic if he's pushed into fighting.
+He had the opportunity to kill both members of Team Masquerade at different points, but he spared them both, even telling Empoleon that he'd die if he kept on fighting him, and that he'd be no use to his partner as a corpse.

+However, when it comes to Makuhita and Asana, he's very cold, merciless, and practical.
+He will use any means necessary to attempt to kill them, no matter how underhanded they may be.
+If innocents get wrapped up in it, he blames it on Team Yin-Yang for "forcing" him to do what he does, showing a hypocritical and very slightly delusional side to him – he has to constantly convince himself that these actions are necessary and that they're merely for the greater good in capturing what he sees as monsters.
+In time, he might become the very thing he thinks he's fighting.

 In battle, Lombre is very dangerous if his opponents are unprepared.
 His aim with his Bubble Beams is top-notch, whether from a distance or up close.
 His Giga Drain roots can be used to keep opponents away from him, he can use Energy Ball on groups or stronger Pokemon, and his Ice Beam can shoot Flying-types right out of the sky.
 His Mach Ribbon and Swift Swim make him an extremely speedy opponent, and his ability to stay cool under pressure renders him dangerous no matter how badly hurt, angry, or demoralized he is.

 However, he has quite a few distinct weaknesses.
 He doesn't have Rain Dance, as its activation time is too slow for his tastes, so he has to rely on Rainy Orbs to utilize his Ability.
 They're in limited supply, and as Asana demonstrated in her second battle against him, he can be disarmed of them or have them destroyed.
 Utilizing both Swift Swim and his Mach Ribbon *does* speed him up to absurd levels, but this tires him out much faster than normally.